 Dietetics is a profession concerned with the science and practice of human nutritional care.
-A registered dietitian (RD) is an allied medical professional who puts into practice the science and art of food and nutrition in the service of people, individuals, families, and communities.
+A registered dietitian nutritionist (RDN) is an allied medical professional who puts into practice the science and art of food and nutrition in the service of people, individuals, families, and communities.
 In Ohio, a registered dietitian must also be a licensed dietitian (LD).

-The RD credential is required for most employment in the health care industry and preferred for many other careers in foods and nutrition.
+The RDN credential is required for most employment in the health care industry and preferred for many other careers in foods and nutrition.
 The credential is especially important when nutrition assessment and counseling is part of the job requirements.

 After graduation, as a dietetics student, you are eligible to apply for an accredited internship program.
 Following completion of this 10-12 month internship, you a eligible to take the national registration examination, which in Ohio is also the state licensure exam.
 Upon passing this exam, you are a registered and licensed dietitian.